MALEDICTIS

 Did you say there are some well-known musicians on these songs?

 Depending on what music you listen to, you may have heard of some of the musicians on the Maledictis EP.
 Almost all of the musicians are (or have been) involved in musical projects.
-One of the bigger names is Mariangela Demurtas, lead singer of Tristania (Napalm Records), a Norwegian band that pioneered the Gothic Metal genre.
-Mariangela was their singer since 2007.
+One of the bigger names is Mariangela Demurtas (Tristania).

 How did 30 people record an EP while QUARANTINED?